 How we eat determines to a large extent how the world is used, to paraphrase Wendell Berry.
 Animal feed hides a multitude of environmental and social costs and is a driver of ecological destruction around the world.
 Soybeans field are replacing the Amazon rainforest to feed animals.
 Fishing trawlers are pillaging wild fish stocks to feed animals.
 We are working hard to make animal feed that replaces these destructive ingredients with regenerative nutrition.
-We've formulated the first regenerative animal feed for poultry.
+We've formulated the first regenerative, climate-neutral animal feed for poultry.

 Our core innovation is on the protein component of animal feed, which is often the most expensive and ecological damaging component of feed.
 We are using insects to replace soy and fish in animal feed.
 Insects are natural food for many animals, and animals love to eat insects.
 Imagine trout in a river or chickens on the range.
 Mad Agriculture has developed the first insect-based poultry feed (image right) in Americas.
-Available in Spring 2018!
+Available in Fall 2018!

 UPDATE: In 2016, Mad Ag was focused on manufacturing insects at the industrial scale.
 However, we've pivoted away from R&D and now source insects from Enterra Feed Co.
 They are frontrunners in the emerging insect industry.
 We are going to release a retail products soon.